Degrees and Certifications:

 4) Click on Honors English Language Arts

-5) Scroll down and click on the Virtual Students link
+5) Scroll down and click on the Quarantine link

-6) Click where it says Virtual Meeting Link.
+6) Click where it says "ELA Class Meeting Link for YOUR CLASS PERIOD."
 This will take you to Teams.
 The first time you go in, you might have to download the app, so click to Download the Windows App and follow the directions.
 Once you have the app, the system should automatically log you in.
 If it does not, click where it says “Launch It Now.”

-7) Click where it says “Virtual Meeting Link”
+7) Click where it says “ELA CLass Meeting Link” for YOUR CLASS PERIOD."

 8) Click “Join” in the upper right corner.
 Click “Join Now”